Abstract Base Classes

 async with channel.typing(): # do expensive stuff here await asyncio.sleep(15) await channel.send('done!')

-- await send(content=None, *, tts=False, embed=None, embeds=None, components=None, file=None, files=None, stickers=None, delete_after=None, nonce=None, allowed_mentions=None, reference=None, mention_author=None, suppress_embeds=False, suppress_notifications=False)
+- await send(content=None, *, tts=False, embed=None, embeds=None, components=None, file=None, files=None, stickers=None, delete_after=None, nonce=None, allowed_mentions=None, reference=None, mention_author=None, suppress_embeds=False, suppress_notifications=False, voice_message=False)

 This function is a coroutine.